sosm/cbf-routing-profiles/README.md

 * create configuration file for the compilation environment, see `profiles.conf.example`

-* add aditional profiles to OSRM website, see `WebContent/OSRM.config.js`
+* add additional profiles to OSRM website, see `WebContent/OSRM.config.js`

 * adapt look and feel of OSRM website to your liking